-The development of wind energy has the potential to significantly reduce the emissions of harmful air pollutants, greenhouse gases, and our reliance on fossil fuels.
+The development of wind energy has the potential to serve as a long term source of renewable energy.
 The majority of the areas with high potential for wind energy generation are near the shorelines of the Great Lakes.
 These shorelines have also been documented to provide important habitat for wildlife, including Bald Eagles.
 Research across North America has demonstrated a relationship between the densities of birds in an area and the numbers of avian collisions.
 Avian collisions with wind turbines have been documented but the frequency of those collisions is site and situation specific.
 The United States Fish and Wildlife Service (USFWS) recently developed the Draft Eagle Conservation Plan Guidance (USFWS 2011).
 These guidelines provide an approach that allows agencies and wind developers to assess the risks of wind projects to eagles.
 This project was designed with feedback from the USFWS and is hoped to contribute to a better understanding of how this proposed project may impact Bald Eagles.

 We established 81 Bald Eagle survey stations in the Project Area.
-We conducted 1-hour surveys at the stations starting in February and continuing throughout the year.
-This report focuses on data collected on and before May 31, 2012.
+We conducted 1-hour surveys at the stations starting in February and continuing until December 31, 2012.
+Data were analyzed for the summer and fall of 2012 to complement the Bald Eagle report summarizing the data from February - May 2012.
+This report also includes Bald Eagle observations collected during 2012 Bald Eagle Surveys and from the more general Large Bird Surveys.
 During surveys, each Bald Eagle and sensitive status species was recorded in addition to the bird's flight path, flight direction, approximate flight altitude, and the distance to each bird from the observer.
-Technicians also recorded the behavior and habitat use of focal species, and weather characteristics.
-Examination of the Bald Eagle survey data suggests that the flight behavior of most Bald Eagles does not put them at frequent risk of collision.
-Additional data will expand our understanding of the risk to Bald Eagles from wind energy projects.
+Observers also recorded the behavior and habitat use of focal species, and weather characteristics.
+Examination of the Bald Eagle survey data suggests that the flight behavior of most Bald Eagles may put them at risk of collision.